Do z>6 quasars reside in protoclusters?: Redshift evolution

 \section{Redshift evolution}

 We then consider the evolutionary history of the high-z QSO host galaxies as predicted by \gaea.
 In Fig.~\ref{fig:evo}, we collect all evolutionary tracks for the 56 objects in our sample (light lines).
 In detail, we consider the redshift evolution of mass components (M$_{\rm DM}$, M$_{\star}$, M$_{\rm BH}$), as well as the evolution of the specific SFR (sSFR = SFR/M$_\star$) and L$_{\rm bolo}$.
 Overall, these evolutionary tracks span a wide range of possible histories, both in terms of mass assembly and activity.
 In Fig.~\ref{fig:evo} we also highlight with bold lines the tracks corresponding to the same two representative sources selected in Fig.~\ref{fig:env3d}.
-We stress again that these two objects have quite similar properties at the detection redshift (z$\sim$7.5), for most of the quantities shown in Fig.~\ref{fig:evo}: however their evolution at lower redshift is strikingly different.
-In the left-hand panels, we show that the evolution for QSO-B after the main triggering event (a disc instability) is rather quiet, the host galaxy rapidly becomes quiescent and it does not form stars at a relevant rate at later times.
-Despite being one of the most massive systems in the box at z$\sim$7.5 with M$_{\star} \sim$10$^{10} \msun$, the host galaxy does not grow significantly in mass down to z=0.
+As discussed in previous section, the two reference QSOs have similar values for L$_{\rm bolo}$, M$_{\star}$, M$_{\rm DM}$ and M$_{\rm BH}$ at the detection redshift (z$\sim$7.64).
+Nonetheless, their evolution at lower redshift is strikingly different.
+In the right-hand panels, we show that the evolution for QSO-B after the main triggering event (a disc instability) is rather quiet, the host galaxy rapidly becomes quiescent and it does not form a significant fraction of its stars at later times.
+Despite being one of the most massive systems in the \pms~at z$\sim$7.64 with M$_{\star} \sim$10$^{10} \msun$, the host galaxy does not grow significantly in mass down to z=0.